MicrosoftDocs/microsoft-community-training/microsoft-community-training/media/Phone_Auth_Migration_Files/ADB2C.md

 7. Follow the [**installation article**](../../infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps.md) to complete the Deployment by configuring obtained values as per the below screenshot

     ![Create MCT redirect](../../media/LoginIdentity11.png)

+Make sure you have the following details on a notepad before starting the next steps:

+1. Client ID
+2. ADB2C Tenant Name
+3. ADB2C Client Secret
+4. Sign Up and Sign In userflow name

 ### Step 3 - Configure your Identity provider

 Here are the steps to create policies based on the Identity Provider: